OriginChain docs

 Click-to-running takes ~30 seconds.
 There are no manual steps; the console drives the whole flow.

-1. Pick region + tier
+1. Pick region + configuration

 2. Click create